 Replace or reconstruct the broken page by determining what it used to be.

 Consider displaying the 404 page if the relevant page is no longer available.
 We propose displaying a “hard” 404 rather than a “soft” 404.

 What can you do to avoid broken links?

-- When adding a link to your website, be sure the URL is totally valid and that you use the full URL rather than starting with www.
+- When adding a link to your website, be sure the URL is valid and that you use the full URL rather than starting with www.
 You can copy and paste the URL from your browser’s address bar if you’re worried about inputting it correctly.
 Then don’t even consider making a typing error.

-- Always examine the site for a source’s repute if you’re citing it.
+- Always examine the site for a source’s reputation if you’re citing it.
 It’s one thing to find a source by searching online, but before adding an external link, make sure the site has been there for a few years.